simov/express-admin/markdown/settings.md

 ###settings.json

-All settings related to the default Express Admin views are in the `settings.json` file which is automatically generated with default values at first start up.
+All settings related to the default Express Admin views are set inside the `settings.json` file, which is automatically generated with default values at first start up.

 ```js
 "table_name": {